 - Instructional leaders establish a culture of respect and rapport to support the emotional safety of students.

-- The school regularly communicates each child’s academic performance results to families.
+- Schools regularly communicate each child’s academic performance results to families.

 - Instructional leaders implement a professional development program that develops the competencies and skills of teachers.

-- The organizational structure establishes distinct lines of accountability with clearly defined roles and responsibilities.
+- The organizational structures establish distinct lines of accountability with clearly defined roles and responsibilities.

-- The school makes adequate attempts to inform all members of the community about the school.
+- Schools make adequate attempts to inform all members of the community about the school.

-- The board reviews and approves the annual budget and monitors actual performance against budget.
+- Boards review and approve the annual budget and monitors actual performance against budget.